sacielo/markdown-cv/index.md

 ## Projects and Activities
->  "In order to live free and happily
->   you must sacrifice boredom.
->   It is not always an easy sacrifice."
+>  _"In order to live free and happily you must sacrifice boredom.
+It is not always an easy sacrifice."_ - R. Bach
-> -- _Richard Bach_

 ## Awards
 `2024` Press coverage for 10^4